Take the 2020 vegan challenge

 During these chaotic times, if you're able to, we encourage you to participate in the challenge with all the members of your household, and see what kinds of meals you can come up with.
 We'll be here to share ideas on how to eat cheaply and healthily, and with few ingredients (as we know grocery stores can be a little tricky these days).

-Share your experiences in the comments section of our Facebook page, and our on our Instagram (@rabbleca), tagging us and using the hashtag #veganchallenge2020.
+Share your experiences in the comments section of our Facebook page, and our on our Instagram (@rabbleca), tagging us and using the hashtag #2020veganchallenge.
 We would love photos of your favourite meals, and will do our best to repost them.

 Thank you for joining us!